benson7667/ne-assignment/README.md

 ### Prerequisite
 - Get Docker on your machine: https://docs.docker.com/get-docker/

-Run the docker command on your terminal
+Go to your terminal and locate to the root directory, run the docker command below:
 ```
 docker build -t benson7667/ne-assignment .
 docker run -d -p 3000:3000 benson7667/ne-assignment:latest